cerebralnomad/gcp_fix/README.md

 I made a handful of changes to the code to eliminate these warnings.

 The current version in the Ubuntu repo is 0.2.0
-Version 0.2.1 appears to be in the development pipeline and will include these
+Version 0.2.1 appears to be included beginning with 21.04 so we should see it in the next LTS.
-changes, and perhaps others.
-I made these changes to fix the errors until the new version makes it to the repo.
+I made these changes to fix the errors until the new version makes it to the LTS repo.

 The file gcp is located at /usr/share/gcp/
 It can be replaced or edited using sudo privledges.